Portland Stone Steps

 Portland Stone is a Jurassic period limestone quarried on the Isle of Portland in Dorset.
 It is a highly characteristic stone, white-grey in colour with varying levels of fossil content depending on the bed from which it has been quarried.

-The range of stone colours commonly available, shown when wet and when dry.
+The range of stone colours commonly available, shown when wet and dry.

 Portland Stone has been used as a masonry material for buildings for many years.
 Examples in London include the Cenotaph in Whitehall, The British Museum and Westminster Abbey.

-Portland Stone, as Yorkstone, is diamond sawn and non-slip making it a highly suitable building material for entrance steps.
-Although it is not as hard wearing as Yorkstone it will still last for many decades; many Edwardian properties still have their original Portland stone steps intact.
+Portland Stone, is like Yorkstone, is diamond sawn and non-slip making it a highly suitable building material for entrance steps.
+Although it is not as hard wearing as Yorkstone, it will last for decades.
+Many Edwardian properties still have their original Portland stone steps intact.

 Natural features within the stone should be expected as a matter of course.
 They include the fossilised remains of sea creatures and calcified water lines, both of which add structural integrity and character to the stone.
 It is possible to select relatively featureless stones, but this is regarded as a premium service and must be requested.